Qualitative Reasoning Group

 Paritosh, P.K.
 (2003).
 A sketch of a theory of quantity.
 Proceedings of the 17th International Workshop on Qualitative Reasoning, Brasilia, Brazil, August 2003.
 [QR: Common Sense Reasoning]

 Paritosh, P.K. and Forbus, K.D.
 (2003).
 Qualitative Modeling and Similarity in Back of the Envelope Reasoning.
-In Proceedings of the 25th Cognitive Science Conference, Boston, MA.
+Proceedings of the 25th Cognitive Science Conference, Boston, MA.
 [QR: Common Sense Reasoning]

 Ureel, Leo and Carney, Karen (2003).
 Design Of Computational Supports for Students in Visual Modelling Tasks.
 In Wasson B., Baggetun, R., Hoppe, U., Ludvigsen, S. (Eds.)
 International Conference on Computer Support for Collaborative Learning, CSCL 2003, Community events, Communication and Interaction. (pp. 98-100) Bergen, Norway, University of Bergen Press.
 [Educational Software]